Jimmy Garoppolo Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 Matchup vs. Seattle

-- Garoppolo averaged 160 passing yards per game in five matchups against the Seahawks, 65.5 yards below his over/under for Sunday.
+- In five matchups against the Seahawks, Garoppolo averaged 160 passing yards per game, 65.5 yards fewer than his over/under for Sunday.

-- While Garoppolo has not thrown multiple TDs against the Seahawks over that time, he's thrown one touchdown pass in three of those matchups.
+- Garoppolo threw a touchdown pass three times over those outings against the Seahawks.

 - Note: Garoppolo's stats vs. Seahawks date back to 2016.

-- The Seahawks are allowing 285.5 passing yards per game this season, the NFL's 31st-ranked pass defense.
+- The 285.5 yards per game the Seahawks are giving up through the air makes them the NFL's 31st-ranked pass defense.

 - The Seahawks have allowed 15 touchdowns through the air (1.4 per game).
-They are seventh in the league in that category.
+They are seventh in the NFL in that category.

 Recent Performances